johnmberger/smail/README.md

 ## Other Notes

-If I did this again, I would've:
+If I did this again and had more than a couple hours, I would've:
+- componentized a bunch of stuff
 - written more tests
-- componentized a bunch of stuff
-- not spent so much time making the vuex store
+- not spent so much time making the vuex store and more time on functionality
+- added the ability to ya know... actually read the emails.
+- added routing and a loading splash screen
 - maybe used a component library... tailwind is great but chatty